 The table of information, on each school page, gives a breakdown of the number of places allocated in each category in accordance with the admission criteria.

-Number on Roll (NOR): Total number of pupils on roll at the school in May 2019 census.
+Number on Roll (NOR): Total number of pupils on roll at the school

-Published Admissions Number (PAN): i.e. maximum number of pupils being admitted in September 2020.
+Published Admissions Number (PAN): i.e. maximum number of pupils being admitted in September 2022.

 Distance - Home to school measurement